 Struggling to lose those additional pounds around your midsection?
 Don’t worry.
 In this article, I cover the truth on how to lose stubborn belly fat so you can get closer to your dream physique.

 So, you’re finally ready to do what it takes to lose that stubborn belly fat of yours.
 Awesome!
 I’m here to help you.
 I’ll show you exactly how to lose stubborn belly fat.
-And I’ll also cover the various tips to lose belly fat you need to know about.
+I’ll also cover the various tips to lose belly fat you need to know about.
 Before we get started though, it’s crucial to note that solely losing those additional pounds around your midsection is not going to help you achieve your dream physique.
 For that, you’d need a program that targets all muscle groups.
 And that’s why I’ve created science-based, step-by-step, all-in-one programs that’ll give you a well-rounded physique.
 Find out which program is right for you here.

 First, though, let’s determine how long it’ll take you to do so.

 How Long Does It Take To Lose Belly Fat?

 Look at the following 6 photos.
 Which of them best represents your current body fat percentage and where you’re at right now?

 Now, when it comes to how to get rid of belly fat successfully, you’re going to have to get down to roughly 10% body fat or so.

 So, how long will that take you?
 Well, you can use what we know to be the optimal rate of fat loss to shoot for to guide you.
 This means that we can get a rough estimate of how long this process will take you to do based on your current body fat percentage.
 Assuming that you stay consistent with the right approach week after week, of course.

 Have you gotten the estimate of how long it’ll take you?
 Now, for a lot of you, this may come as a surprise.
 That’s because the duration is likely a lot longer than what you expected.
 Because most of us, and myself included, obviously want to lose that stubborn belly fat as soon as possible.